paualberti/dotfiles/yrst.md

 #### To make it a default in your system

-1 Change the name from yrst to an existing one, i.e "colemak".
+* cHANGE THE NAME FROM YRST TO AN EXISTING ONE, I.E "COLEMAK".
-2 Select that layout from within the settings gui.
+* sELECT THAT LAYOUT FROM WITHIN THE SETTINGS GUI.
-3 Restart the session: restart or logout.
+* Restart the session: restart or logout.

 </details>